Table of contents

 - A 14th-century Gothic fresco depicting Saint Jerome with a lion, which was discovered by restorers only in 2000.

-The real jewel among the artifacts in the Old Town Prague is the old organ of the Tyn Church.
+The real jewel among the artifacts in the Old Town Prague is the old organ of the Chrám Matky Boží Před Týnem (Prague Church of Our Lady Before Tyn).
 It is the creation of Mundt, a skilled German master, dated 1670-1673.
 It has not been preserved in its original form to this day, but fine work has been done in Bonn to restore the organ.
 In 2000, it was returned to Prague.

 The temple’s value lies not only in its uniqueness, architecture, and interior decoration but also in the 60 graves of both great and unknown people, whose ashes and remains are managed with exceptional attention and honor.
 The most outstanding of them is the grave of Tycho de Brahe, an astrologer who served Rudolf II.
-This is not the only exciting burial site.
+This is not the only exciting burial site in The Church of Our Lady before Tyn.
 Inside it are the graves of Bishop Lucian, the Jewish boy Shimon Abeles, the ten-year-old son of a merchant who secretly went to the monastery to preach, and then was baptized.
 Upon learning of this, his father ordered him to be tortured for a long time, and then killed.
 As it turned out after the young man’s grave’s autopsy, the body was perfectly preserved.
 After that, Shimon was solemnly buried in the Church as a Martyr.

-Today the Church is a Basilica with Western towers and three choirs.
+Today the Church of Our Lady Before Tyn, in Prague, Czech Republic is a Basilica with Western towers and three choirs.
 The total length is 52 meters, 28 meters wide, the towers’ height is 70 meters, and the middle side naves are 44 and 24 meters.

 The Tyn Church in Prague construction is intertwined with one interesting case that occurred during the roof’s construction.
 The tree for it was borrowed for the construction of gallows intended to execute a large number of people.